brentp/goleft/indexsplit/README.md

 goleft indexsplit -N 8000 --fai reference.fa.fai /path/to/*.crai > regions.bed
 ```

-The user is responsible for insuring that the crai chromosome order matches the .fai order
+The user is responsible for ensuring that the crai chromosome order matches the .fai order
 (this will be the case if the fasta was the same as used in alignment).